brettschneider/python_dict_wrapper/README.md

 # Python Dict Wrapper

-This is a simple class the exposes a dictionary's keys as class attributes, making for less typing when accessing dictionary values.
-This class also enforces that the dictionary's overall shape is enforced.
+This is a simple class that exposes a dictionary's keys as class attributes, making for less typing when accessing dictionary values.
+This class also enforces that the dictionary's overall shape is maintained.

-A common use of this class may be in retrieving and updating model object retrieves from web services (i.e. RESTful web services) where the shape of the model object must be maintained.
+A common use of this class may be in retrieving and updating model objects from web services (i.e. RESTful web services) where the shape of the model object must be kept intact between when it is retrieved and when it is saved.

 Example:

-    from python_dict_wrapper import DictWrapper
+    from python_dict_wrapper import wrap

     actor = {
         "name": "Steve Carell",